CodexLink/CodexLink/README.md

 ### What do I do in the Open-Source Environment? 📖

 Generally nothing in the first place.
-But I do share my stuff that will certainly be stored-ridden somewhere in my hard drive.
-I share my works via repositories so that other people might learn (**hopefully**) something from it.
+In rare occasions, I also help/contribute in some repositories that I found interesting or may require immediate corrections.
+But, most of the time, just exploring.
+Also, I share my stuff / works in any form in a repository so that other people might learn (**hopefully**) from it.

-Most of the repositories that I have are (will be) fully documented so check them out along with my findings and conclusions.
-Such as this [repository](https://github.com/CodexLink/SmartClassroomSystem).
+Most of my works are somewhat in fully documented state, so check them out, just like this [repository.](https://github.com/CodexLink/SmartClassroomSystem).

-I also do help/contribute in some repositories that I found interesting or I found as one of my needs that may require some help by offering unusual solutions that could solve particular problems on the codebase but **very rarely**.

 ### Known Technologies 👨‍💻

-The following table shows what I used / have experienced with.
+The following table indicates the technologies that I used / have experienced with.
 It also includes the technologies that I currently still need to learn.

 <div class="center">
 <table>
   <tr>
     <td>
-      <b>Has Experience (Even on Slightest Case) On The Following Technologies</b>
+      <b>Has Experience (Even on Slight / Short Time Case)</b>
     </td>
     <td>
       <b>Currently Learning</b>